Aleksandr Drevin: Biography

 Drevin often painted a "brutal primitivism", lacking any political message or any purpose at all.
-His paintings have been compared to those of de Vlaminck.
+His paintings have been compared to those of Maurice de Vlaminck.
 Drevin's paintings intentionally were empty of illusionism and decorativeness.
 After a period of constructivist abstract painting, his style became progressively more realistic during the 1920s.

 Personal life

 He was married to Nadezhda Udaltsova; their son was Andrey Drevin, born 1921, who became a sculptor.

 On 17 January 1938, during the Great Purge, as a part of the so-called "Latvian Operation", Drevin was arrested by the NKVD and executed on 26 February at the Butovo firing range near Moscow.
 He was posthumously rehabilitated in 1957.